teknium1/alpaca-roleplay-discordbot/README.md

 ## How to run the bot
 1. Ensure you have the required dependencies installed.
-2. Create a Discord bot account and obtain its API key.
-Edit the `discord` entry in `config.yml`.
+2. [Create a Discord bot account](https://discordpy.readthedocs.io/en/stable/discord.html) and obtain its Token.
+Put your Token in the `discord` entry in `config.yml`.
 3. Make sure the model is stored in the current directory - it should be GGML format.
 4. Run the script using Python:
 `python roleplay-bot.py` or `py roleplay-bot.py`